 Book 1.
-What She Wrote: Back When The Earth Was Cooling
+What She Wrote: Back When The Earth Was Cooling |

-*** One reader, complimented Peggy on her stories and said “I never read fiction but I read your stories and really enjoyed them.”
+*** One reader, complimented Peggy on her stories and said “I never read fiction but I read your stories and really enjoyed them.”*** A pastor expressed his amazement “That Peggy had written, with such insightfulness, about a divorced father but had not been divorced herself.”

 The magic of “What She Wrote” is Peggy’s ability to have the reader feel the anxieties, emotional highs and lows and personal strengths of each main character, whether this be the lady caring for her mother-in-law who suffers from Alzheimer’s Disease or the older lady living at the edge of poverty struggling to maintain her dignity or the young mother in Africa who dreams of owning a small business despite all odds.

-*** Michael C.. an retired educator and Korean War veteran commented that “Teddy ‘N’ Me is a very important but rare book because it describes war from a civilian perspective.”
+These are the “real life” stories of a little girl living through *** Michael C.. an retired educator and Korean War veteran commented that “Teddy ‘N’ Me is a very important but rare book because it describes war from a civilian perspective.”

-*** Nadia E,, a former elementary school teacher, said “she found herself reading the book at two levels, some times emotionally being the little child in the middle of a horrific event and at other times being an empathetic adult witness to the child and her family.
+the bombing raids on London and a host of other war time difficulties.*** Nadia E,, a former elementary school teacher, said “she found herself reading the book at two levels, some times emotionally being the little child in the middle of a horrific event and at other times being an empathetic adult witness to the child and her family.
 Teddy ‘N’ Me has much to offer readers of all ages."

 Peggy Halstead was born Peggy Grace Collins in London, England on a mid August Thursday in 1938 less than 13 months before Britain declared war against Germany.
 She was a child of the war.
 Air raid sirens, Ack-Ack guns being fired, barrage balloons flying overhead, search lights probing the night sky, bombs being dropped nearby, twice being evacuated and her father being in service and away from home.
 These were her childhood realities.
 She spent countless hours, in the air raid shelter in her Nan Collins’s garden or having her afternoon naps in an indoor one. ![]()

-In “TEDDY ‘N’ ME, The Blitz and other Childhood War Memories” she shares her childhood memories.
+MEET PEGGY HALSTEADIn “TEDDY ‘N’ ME, The Blitz and other Childhood War Memories” she shares her childhood memories.
 After the war, she, like thousands of other children of the war tried to get on with life as best as they could.
 She completed secondary school, worked for the Bank of England and then British Overseas Airways Corporation known, in jest, amongst the staff as (Better On A Camel).
 In 1963 she immigrated to Canada for a one year work term and 51 years later she is still there, married to David, mother of Neal and Sara, Nana to Nathaniel, Melissa, Anja, Isaac and Eden.
 She has 16 years experience as an elected public school trustee in two cities.

 Her writings have included material for: Regional and National CBC Radio, Regina Leader Post, RCMP Quarterly, Peter Gzowski’s “About This Country in the Morning”, a number of other Canadian and United States publications and, most recently, Stuart McLean’s book “Time Now For The Vinyl Cafe Story Exchange”.
 In addition she has three film scripts to her credit.